Pine Timber Properties: Strength, Workability & Applications for DIY and Professional Projects

 Pine Timber Grades

-Pine is graded to determine suitability for structural or aesthetic use.
+Pine is graded to determine suitability for structural or aesthetic use — and knowing what to ask for at the lumberyard can save money and headaches.
 Common grading systems include:

-- Appearance Grades: More knots and color variation allowed; ideal for furniture and visible surfaces.
+- Appearance Grades: More knots and color variation allowed; ideal for furniture and visible surfaces where character matters more than perfect consistency.

-- Clear Grades: Minimal defects; expensive and used for high-end projects.
+- Clear Grades: Minimal defects; expensive and used for high-end projects like fine cabinetry or trim work.

 Common Uses of Pine Timber